 What to Order: Drink green juice, or do the macrobiotic Real Food Meal consisting of brown rice, beans, greens, and a variety of vegetables.
 Real Food Daily also makes a mean bahn mi.

 Minneapolis–Saint Paul International Airport (MSP): Surdyk’s Flights

-Terminals 1 and 2 Since opening in 1934, the family-run Surdyk’s has become a Twin Cities institution for the finest wine and cheese.
+Terminals 1 and 2: Since opening in 1934, the family-run Surdyk’s has become a Twin Cities institution for fine wine and cheese.
 Now that it runs two satellites in the Minneapolis-St. Paul Airport, aficionados from afar have an easier way to drop in.
 At the Buy and Fly market, you can stock up on grab-n-go sandwiches from the restaurant menu for your flight, or pick up a bottle of wine for your hosts when you arrive.
 Terminals 1 and 2 house sit-down restaurants for wine flights, antipasti, salad, and solid sandwiches.

 What to Order: The Minneapple panini is stacked with turkey, brie, apples, red onion and lingonberry sauce; for breakfast, try a bacon-and-egg panini or a freshly baked pastry.

 John F. Kennedy International Airport (JFK): Shake Shack

 Terminal 4: For its size and location, JFK is lacking in up-to-par culinary options.
 You can get sometimes solid sushi at Deep Blue in JetBlue’s Terminal 5, but who wants to play hit or miss while rushing to make a flight?
 No, you want the fan favorite Shake Shack, which has grown into a ground-beef giant since its inception as an NYC food cart in 2000.
 There are two in Terminal 4.